 Every year when St. Patrick’s Day rolls around, I share fun recipes that celebrate the Irish.
-Recipes like these Corned Beef Hotdogs, this Shepherd’s Pie and these beyond decadent Guinness Stout Cupcakes.
-This year is no different, but rather than sharing a food recipe, I’m showing you how to pour the perfect Black and Tan.
+Recipes like these Corned Beef Hotdogs, and this Shepherd’s Pie.
+Want to know the right way to make Green Eggs and Ham?
+I’ve got you covered!
+And my St. Patrick’s Day recipes don’t stop there.
+Try these beyond decadent Guinness Stout Cupcakes for dessert.

 St. Patrick’s Day!